 The tumbling machine is a really popular product and a great investment if you are an avid beachcomber or you simply love the magic of lapidary.

 If there is anything you would like to know that has not been covered on this page, please feel free to get in touch.
-A PDF copy of the full instruction leaflet can be found for you to download at the bottom of the page.
+A PDF copy of the full instruction leaflet can be found for you to download here.

 Tumble polishers (also known as rock tumblers, lapidary tumblers and rotary tumblers) polish your glass, pebbles, rocks, shells or gems to a matt or gloss finish.
 They work by 'tumbling' the grit particles around in the spinning barrel which repeatedly fall onto the material being polished and the tiny scratches gradually polish the surface.